FedML-AI/FedML/README.md

 </p>

 ## News
-<b>2022-04-15 (Software Upgrading)</b>: For this open-source library, FedML Inc. starts to maintain it using a full-time engineering team, not part-time students anymore!.
-We will provide more user-friendly APIs and advanced features soon.
+<b>2022-04-15 (Software Upgrading)</b>: This library is maintained by a full-time engineering team, not part-time students anymore!.
+We will provide high-qualify industry-level software, user-friendly APIs, and advanced features soon.
 Stay tuned!

 <b>2022-03-15 (Fundraising)</b>: FedML, Inc. has finished the 1st-round fundraising.
 We are backed by top VCs who focus on AI, SaaS, and Blockchain/Web3/Crypto from the Bay Area, California of the USA.